delphix/delphix-ibm-cloud-schematics/README.md

 ### Configuring your Delployment Values

-When you select Delphix from the IBM Cloud catalog, you must enter the following values before you can apply the template:
+When you select Delphix from the IBM Cloud catalog, you must enter the following deployment values before you can apply the template:

 |  Variable Name   | Description        |
 |------------------|--------------------|